Supervision

 If the actor is scheduled to be restarted, incoming messages cannot spawn another actor for his key.

-The restart policy can be chosen while creating ActorGroup
+The restart policy can be chosen while creating an ActorGroup

 ActorGroup::new().restart_policy(RestartPolicy::never())